SindhuraPisupati/IBM-Data-Science-portfolio/README.md

 ****What is Data Science?****

-Data science continues to evolve as one of the most promising and in-demand career paths for skilled professionals.
-Today, successful data professionals understand they must advance past the traditional skills of analyzing large amounts of data, data mining, and programming skills.
-To uncover useful intelligence for their organizations, data scientists must master the full spectrum of the data science life cycle and possess a level of flexibility and understanding to maximize returns at each phase of the process.
+Data science is the study of data to extract meaningful insights for business.
+It is a multidisciplinary approach that combines principles and practices from the fields of mathematics, statistics, artificial intelligence, and computer engineering to analyze large amounts of data.
+This analysis helps data scientists to ask and answer questions like what happened, why it happened, what will happen, and what can be done with the results.

 **_**Stages of Data Science life cycle**_**